 - One-seventh of the child population has been maltreated

-A conviction during a criminal case might help to bolster a civil lawsuit.
+A conviction during a criminal case can help to bolster a civil lawsuit.
+Police investigations and witness statements can be used to prove the civil lawsuits.
 However, under Michigan Compiled Law §600.5805(6), a criminal charge does not need to be brought forward in order for a claimant to file a civil case.
-Still, a harmful act must still be proven in order for a claim to be successful.
-Because of these laws, enlisting the help of an experienced Michigan sexual abuse lawyer might help a claimant to better understand how to pursue a civil case for compensation.

-Anyone looking to file a civil lawsuit on the basis of sexual abuse or misconduct should be aware of the state’s statute of limitations.
+Anyone looking to file a civil lawsuit based on sexual abuse or misconduct should be aware of the state’s statute of limitations.
 Michigan law was changed in 2018 to expand the time deadlines for filing civil lawsuits for cases involving sexual assault as well as for criminal prosecution for victims under the age of eighteen.

 Speak with a Michigan Sexual Abuse Attorney About Pursuing a Claim

 Filing a civil suit against the perpetrator of sexual abuse can provoke anxiety and uncertainty in a potential claimant.
 Moreover, navigating the rules of the court, as well as changes in Michigan law can be daunting and intimidating.

 If you were the victim of sexual misconduct or abuse, our dedicated Michigan sexual abuse lawyers can help you.
 We will gather all of the evidence needed to prove your case and win you a settlement.
 We charge no legal fees unless you win a settlement and we put that in writing for you.

 To learn more, reach out to our legal professionals at Buckfire & Buckfire, P.C. to schedule your free, no-obligation consultation.

 Resources and Advocacy Efforts